-Ivynian, S, DiGiacomo, M, Jha, S, Crossley, C & Newton, P 2015, 'Care-seeking decisions for worsening symptoms in heart failure: a qualitative metasynthesis', Heart Lung and Circulation, Cardiac Society of Australia and New Zealand, Elsevier, Melbourne, pp. 419-419.View/Download from: UTS OPUS or Publisher's site
+Ivynian, S, DiGiacomo, M, Jha, S, Crossley, C & Newton, P 2015, 'Care-seeking decisions for worsening symptoms in heart failure: a qualitative metasynthesis', Heart Lung and Circulation, Cardiac Society of Australia and New Zealand, Elsevier, Melbourne, pp. 419-419.View/Download from: Publisher's site

 Purpose: Over 50% of heart failure (HF) patients delay seeking help for worsening symptoms until these reach acute levels and require emergency hospitalisation.
 This metasynthesis aimed to identify and explore factors influencing timely care-seeking in patients with HF.

 Methods: Electronic databases searched were Medline, EMBASE and CINAHL.
 Studies were included if they were peer reviewed journal articles written in English, and reported perspectives of HF patients following qualitative data collection and analysis.
 Forty articles underwent analysis following the approach of Thomas and Harden.
 Leventhal's self-regulatory model (SRM) was used to organise the literature.